-M90686-P63772 KEEP THIS THIS PRO KY C ARD IS V ALID ON Y WHEN SIGNED AND DATED.
-DETACH AN D RETUR N THIS PO RTION O TISO URCE PORTFOLIO SOLUTIONS S.A.
-For Withhold All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the The Board of Directors recommends you vote FOR the following: All All Except number(s) of the nominee(s) on the line below. \neg 1.
-Election of Directors Ω 0 0 - 1 Nominees: 01) Timo Vatto 02) William B. Shepro 03) W. Michael Linn 04) Roland Müller-Ineichen ' The folk Board of Directors recommends you vote FOR the wing proposals: For Against Abstain For Against Abstain 2.
-Proposal to approve the appointment by the Audit Committee of our Board of Directors of Deloitte & Touche LLP to be our 0 0 0 Proposal to receive and approve the Directors' reports for the Luxembourg Statutory Accounts 0 0 0 independent registered certified public accounting firm for the year ending December 31, 2015 and Delotte Audit S.a.r.l. to be our certified auditor for all statutory accounts as required Proposal to allocate the profits in the Luxembourg Annual Accounts for the year ended December 31, 2014 0 0 0 3. by Luxembourg law for the same period Proposal to approve Altisource Portfolio Solutions S.A.'s annual 0 0 0 Proposal to discharge each of the current and past Directors of Altisource Portfolio Solutions S.A. for the performance of their mandate during the year ended December 31, 2014 0 0 accounts prepared in accordance with accounting principles generally accepted in Luxembourg for the year ended December 31, 2014 (the "Luxembourg Annual Accounts"), and its consolidated financial statements prepared in d), n Proposal to ratify non-management Directors' compensation for the 2014 to 2015 service year and approve changes to non-management Directors' compensation 0 0 0 accordance with accounting principles generally accepted in the United States including a footnote reconciliation of equity and net income to International Financial Reporting Standards as of and for the year ended December 31, 2014 (the "Consolidated Accounts") (together, the "Luxembourg Statutory Accounts") counting principles generally accepted including a footnote reconciliation of 8 Proposal to approve a share repurchase program where ne to international Financial Reporting Altisource Portfolio Solutions S.A. is authorized, for a perior for the year ended December 31, 2014 of five-years, for epurchase of fitted person (15%) of the cocunits") (together, the "Luxembourg outstanding shares of its common stock (as of the close business on the date of shared are minim.
-0 0 address changes and/or comments, please check this box and a them on the back where indicated.
-0 price of one dollar (\$1.00) per share and a maximum price of five hundred dollars (\$500.00) per share Pleas se indicate if you plan to attend this meeting.
-0 0 NOTE Proxies will vote in their discretion upon such other matters that may properly come before the meeting or any adjournment or postponement thereof.
-Yes No august interit, or postponenterit triereor.
+M88033-P63772 KEEP THIS PO ORTION FOR YOU R RECOR THIS PRO KY C ARD IS V ALID ON Y WHE N SIGNED AND DATED.
+ETACH AND RETURN THIS POI RTION OF URCE PORTFOLIO SOLUTIONS S.A.
+For All Withhold All For All Except nomin thhold authority to vote for any individual lee(s), mark "For All Except" and write the er(s) of the nominee(s) on the line below.
+The 1 Board of Directors recommends you vote FOR the following: numb er(s) of the nominee(s) on the line below.
+1. Election of Directors Nominees: 0 0 0 - 1 01) Timo Vatto 02) William B. Shepro 03) W. Michael Linn 04) Roland Müller-Ineichen - • The Board of Directors recommends you vote FOR the owing proposals: For Against Abstain For A Against Abstain 2.
+Proposal to approve the appointment by the Audit Committee of our Board of Directors of Deforte & Touche LLP to be our 0 0 0 Proposal to receive and approve the Directors' re Luxembourg Statutory Accounts ports for the 0 0 0 independent registered certified public accounting firm for the year ending December 31, 2015 and Deloitte Audit S.ä.r.l. to be our certified auditor for all statutory accounts as required 5.
+Proposal to allocate the profits in the Luxembo Accounts for the year ended December 31, 201 urg Annual 4 0 0 0 3. by Luxembourg law for the same period Proposal to approve Altisource Portfolio Solutions S.A.'s annual accounts precared in accordance with accounting principles 0 0 0 Proposal to discharge each of the current and poor of Altisource Portfolio Solutions S.A. for the per their mandate during the year ended December formance of 0 0 0 generally accepted in Luxembourg for the year ended December 31, 2014 (the "Luxembourg Annual Accounts"), and its consolidated financial statements prepared in Proposal to ratify non-management Directors' co for the 2014 to 2015 service year and approve non-management Directors' compensation mpensation changes to 0 0 0 accordance with accounting principles generally accepted in the United States including a forthorte reconciliation of eguity and net income to international Financial Reporting Standards for the year ended December 31, 2014 (the "Consolidated Accounts") (together, the "Luxembourg Statutory Accounts") in ty 8.
+Proposal to approve a share repurchase program dis Altisource Portfolio Solutions S.A. is authorized, fried of theyears, to repurchase up to fifteen percent; (1) outstanding shares of its common stock (as of the business on the date of shareholder approved) at a for a period 15%) of the the close of a minimum 0 0 0 For writ address changes and/or comments, please check this box and e them on the back where indicated.
+0 price of one dollar (\$1.00) per share and a max of five hundred dollars (\$500.00) per share Plea se indicate if you plan to attend this meeting.
+0 0 Proxies will vote in their discretion upon matters that may properly come before the me adjournment or postponement thereof.
+Yes No and a second sec